St. Daniel Landscaping Update: February 2026:

 1. Volunteering to help:

 a.
-Donating to our landscaping fund to help restore and maintain our grounds.
-You can write a check to St. Daniel with “landscaping” in the memo line or use the QR code on the landscaping page of our website.
-We still need to purchase replacement trees and shrubs to complete our 5-year renewal project, and we are approximately $10,000 short.
+Donating specifically to our landscaping fund to help restore and maintain our grounds.
+You may write a check to St. Daniel with “landscaping” in the memo line.
+We still need replacement trees and shrubs to finish our 5-year renewal project, and we are about $22,000 short.
 Over 50% of our trees and 75% of our bushes were lost to invasive species, and more are unsalvageable due to previous improper pruning.
-Please follow this link to the parish landscaping page, where you can find the landscape architect’s plan, price quotes, map of lost trees, etc. Any contribution is much appreciated.
 Click here to contribute.

 2. Contributing your time: